-There are four Artstor specific fields that you should consider including in your project: Artstor Classification, Artstor Country, Artstor Earliest Date and Artstor Latest Date fields.
-These fields have been made available for your projects to utilize the faceted searching and browsing functionality in Artstor.
-When configuring your publishing target, these fields are automatically mapped to specific target fields for the faceting option to be applied.
+There are four Artstor-specific fields that you should consider including in your project: Artstor Classification, Artstor Country, Artstor Earliest Date, and Artstor Latest Date fields.
+These fields have been made available for your projects to utilize faceted searching and browsing functionality.

 These fields are meant to work entirely behind the scenes to aid the discovery of content.
-Once your records are cataloged and published to Artstor, users can access them via browse by Classification or browse by Geography functionality, or apply filters and facets in the advanced search and results pages.
+Once your records are cataloged and published, users can access them via browse by Classification or browse by Geography functionality, or apply filters and facets in the advanced search and results pages.

 For more information about these and the other community lists that are available at your option, please see Community Lists.

-Term used to categorize a work by grouping it together with other works on the basis of similar characteristics, including materials, form, shape, function, etc. The 16 terms accepted by Artstor include:
+Term used to categorize a work by grouping it together with other works on the basis of similar characteristics, including materials, form, shape, function, etc. Accepted terms include: